Apollys/TheLibraryOfLife/think_like_a_monk.md

 > Try This: Where did your values come from?
 >
 > It can be hard to perceive the effect these casual influences have on us.
-Values are abstract, elusive, and the world we live in constantly pushes blatant and subliminial suggestions as to what we should want, how we should live, and how we form our ideas of who we are.
+Values are abstract, elusive, and the world we live in constantly pushes blatant and subliminal suggestions as to what we should want, how we should live, and how we form our ideas of who we are.
 >
 > Write down some of the values that shape your life.
 Next to each, write the origin.
 Put a checkmark next to each value that you truly share.
 >